South of the Border (Ed Sheeran song)

-"South of the Border" is a song by English singer-songwriter Ed Sheeran featuring Cuban-American singer Camila Cabello and Dominican-American rapper Cardi B. It was released on 12 July 2019 through Asylum and Atlantic Records, along with "Antisocial", as the sixth and seventh singles respectively from Sheeran's compilation album, No.6 Collaborations Project (2019).
+"South of the Border" is a song by English singer Ed Sheeran featuring American singer Camila Cabello and American rapper Cardi B. It was released on 12 July 2019 through Asylum and Atlantic Records, along with "Antisocial", as the sixth and seventh singles respectively from Sheeran's fourth studio album, No.6 Collaborations Project (2019).

 The song was written by the artists alongside Pardison Fontaine, Steve Mac, and Fred Again, with the latter two producing it with Sheeran.
-It reached the top ten in eight countries and is certified Gold or higher in eleven countries.
+It reached the top ten in eight countries and is certified Gold or higher in fifteen countries.

 Background

-Sheeran's manager replied to fan's tweet that it would be his next single.
-A few days later Sheeran posted a picture of his manager replied on Instagram story.
+"South of the Border" was initially released as the second track of Ed Sheeran's compilation album No. 6 Collaborations Project.
+In September 2019, Sheeran's manager, Stuart Camp, replied to a fan's tweet on Twitter, suggesting that it would be his next single.
+A few days later, Sheeran posted a picture of the exchange on an Instagram story.
 On 28 September, Cabello posted a poster for the music video.